This Website

 This is the same basic bunch of Lone Star Maverick Cap Guns, imported from England for Carnell and it is a really nice set.
 The holster is dead mint.

-Photo by Rich Hall of Cap Gun Toys, one of our advertisers
+Photo by Rich Hall of Cap Gun Toys

 Here's another rare Lone Star offering from Jim.
 The Cowpoke Junior.
 I wonder why this Cap Gun is so rare?
 Sometimes the lesser guns don't get collected as much and therefore just get "lost in the cracks."